Anger at burst dams in Brazil focuses on Vale, mining code

 BHP Chief Executive Andrew Mackenzie held a news conference in the hours following the disaster and the company announced he would travel to Brazil to survey the damage.
 It has also splashed almost daily updates on the tragedy in English and Portuguese across the top of its website.

-By contrast, Vale released a five-sentence statement some 24 hours after the dams collapsed and referred questions to Samarco.
-Vale's chief executive, Murilo Ferreira, made an unannounced visit to Mariana on Saturday, which the company revealed two days later.
+By contrast, until Tuesday, Vale had only released a five-sentence statement some 24 hours after the dams collapsed and referred early questions to Samarco.
+Vale CEO Murilo Ferreira made an unannounced visit to Mariana on Saturday, which the company revealed two days later.

-Mariana's mayor has worked closely with Samarco, but he said on Monday that no senior executives from Vale or BHP Billiton had contacted him.
+Mariana's mayor has worked closely with Samarco, but he said that no senior executives from Vale or BHP Billiton had contacted him.

-Influential columnist Miriam Leitao excoriated the company on Tuesday for its "absolutely insufficient" response.
+Influential columnist Miriam Leitao excoriated Vale on Tuesday for its "absolutely insufficient" response.

 "Vale has been drilling and dumping around Minas Gerais for 70 years," Leitao wrote in newspaper O Globo.
 "After a disaster of this scale, it can't issue a laconic statement as if it weren't obliged to act immediately."